GoogleCloudPlatform/cloud-foundation-fabric/examples/data-solutions/cloudsql-multiregion/README.md

 $ terraform apply
 ```

-You should see the output of the Terraform script with resources created and some commands that you'll need in the following steps below.
+The resource creation will take a few minutes, at the end this is the output you should expect for successful completion along with a list of the created resources:

+IMAGE3

 ## Move to real use case consideration